meleu/tdd-ruby/objects-methods-and-integers.md

 ## Decimal to Binary Converter

 The numeral system humans are used to use is the decimal system.
-It has this name because it uses ten different digits to represent the numbers: `0`, `1`, `2`, `3`, `4`, `5`, `6`, `7`, `8`, `9`.
+It has this name because it uses ten different digits to represent the values: `0`, `1`, `2`, `3`, `4`, `5`, `6`, `7`, `8`, `9`.

-The [binary numeral system](https://simple.wikipedia.org/wiki/Binary_number) is a way to write numbers using only two digits: `0` and `1`.
+The [binary numeral system](https://simple.wikipedia.org/wiki/Binary_number) is a way to represent vaues using only two digits: `0` and `1`.
 As it only needs two digits, we can say it's a _base two_ number system.

 For computers the binary system is extremely efficient because they need to store information in only two simple different states: "on" or "off" (`1` or `0`).
 Sets of binary numbers can be used to represent any information, such as text, audio, or video.

 For the code we're going to work on this chapter I'm assuming you at least know what a binary number is and that it's a _base two_ number system.

 You don't need to know the math needed to convert a decimal number to binary notation (Ruby has convenient ways to do it).
-But I'm assuming you know that the binary `1001` is not one thousand and one (you don't even need to know that it's nine).
+But I'm assuming you know that the binary `1001` is not one thousand and one (you don't need to know that it represents nine).

 If you need more information on this topic, [this Wikipedia page](https://simple.wikipedia.org/wiki/Binary_number) can be a good start.